Turquoise Stone Properties, Facts and Photos

 It promotes spiritual development and the ability to communicate with other realms.
-It can be used to explore past lives and to release unwanted patterns of behaviour.
+Turquoise can be used to explore past lives and to release unwanted patterns of behaviour.

-The rough turquoise stones at the top are from our collection.
-The second photo is turquoise from the Sleeping Beauty mine in Arizona, the fourth from Bisbee south east Arizona.
+The turquoise at the top of our article is from the Sleeping Beauty mine in Arizona.
+The turquoise in the second from last picture comes from Bisbee, south east Arizona.
 Both are courtesy of Stan Celestian.

-The photo of Marie Louise's diadem comes from the website of the Smithsonian Museum of Natural History where it's currently housed.
-The turquoise in our final photo (taken by us) is on display in the Smithsonian National Museum of Natural History.
-All photos are clickable and redirect to the original non-compressed image.
+The photo of the diadem of Marie Louise comes from the website of the Smithsonian Museum of Natural History where it's currently housed.